livebook-dev/livebook/README.md

 ## Continuous Integration

-Our CI servers and desktop app for macOS are powered by:
+Our CI server and desktop app for macOS are powered by:

 <a href="https://www.macstadium.com"><img src="https://user-images.githubusercontent.com/9582/151619816-b7794798-8261-46c8-bb88-d12108e3ff12.png" width="320" /></a>